denistaranchik/qa-course-bt/README.md

 Description:

-This program generates a Fibonacci sequence based on the number entered by the user.
+This program generates a Fibonacci sequence and tests it based on the number entered by the user.
 The program asks the user to enter how many Fibonacci numbers should be generated.

 Example: